List of supernovae

-This is a list of supernovae that are of historical significance.
-These include supernovae that were observed prior to the availability of photography, and individual events that have been the subject of a scientific paper that contributed to supernova theory.
+A supernova is an event in which a star destroys itself in an explosion which can briefly become as luminous as an entire galaxy.
+This list of supernovas of historical significance includes events that were observed prior to the development of photography, and individual events that have been the subject of a scientific paper that contributed to supernova theory.

-An alternative, complete and updated list can be found in the Open Supernova Catalog.
-Recent supernovae can be found at Latest Supernovae.

-List
+List of supernovae

 In most entries, the year when the supernova was seen is part of the designation (1st column).